adevinta/graph-proposal/design/1-auto-score.md

 Of course, there are other useful sources of information and many more interesting scores.

-The final solution must combine manual and automated scores in a single metric that Vulcan can use to take actions.
+The final solution must combine manual and automated scores so that Vulcan can make decisions.

 ## Proposal